ombu/vakap/README.md

 ### Implemented

-- `list`: List managed sites.
+- `list`: Lists managed sites
-- `backup`: Backup sites.
+- `backup`: Backs-up sites
-- `status`: When appropriate, reports date of componenet execution.
-For example, the last backup date.
+- `status`: Report on a site, such as when it was last backed-up

 ### Planned